 Grad Talks are open to the public and all attendees will be part of a raffle with the chance to win surprise prizes.
 Moreover, seats will be reserved for graduate students and their guests who pre-register to attend.
 Email firstname.lastname@example.org for more information.

-Congratulations to De'Lon Jaylen Dixon who is working on his M.A. in industrial organization psychology and won at the last 3MT contest this spring 2017.
+Congratulations to Shreya Naseri who is working on her MBA and won at the last 3MT contest in fall 2017.

 Here are some Three Minute Thesis presentations from the spring 2016 3MT Competition.
 Use them as examples of what is expected.
 Enjoy!